sergrt/CameraAiDetector/README.md

 - Compiling OpenCV with CUDA support is _really_ slow

 ## Video writer notes
 By default application uses OpenCV video writer.
 It's good enough, but does not record audio.
-It is possible to switch to `ffmpeg` video writer.
+To address this issue it is possible to switch to ffmpeg video writer.
 It requires ffmpeg executable, and some configuration options:
 - `use_ffmpeg_writer` - set `true` to use `ffmpeg`
 - `ffmpeg_path` - point to where `ffmpeg` is located, e. g. `/usr/bin`